rahulporuri/course_projects/README.md

 	* probability distributions of electrons in various shells
 * waves and oscillations
 	* simple and damped harmonic oscillators
+	* standing waves
+	* summation of higher harmonics
+	* superposition of waves
 * minor elective (?)

 semester VI